ferbs/webstack-micro/services/backend-api/README.md

 * As already mentioned, the *background-worker* service uses the same source directory.
 See notes in services/background-worker/README.md.

+* very low test coverage, meant to be removed/disposed, but it contains a couple to help test installation a tiny bit: `rake test` in container

 * When switching out the `app/` directory and Dockerfile, consider taking notes and contributing a guide to help the next person.